staceybeck/teambrainiac/README.md

     |    ├── DL/
     |    |    └──                                    <- Deep Learning folder containing modules and notebook to run 3D-CNN from AWS to analysis

-## Environment Set-up
+## Environment Requirements

 - requires path_config.py to access data from cloud storage
-- store path_config.py in ./source
+- store path_config.py in the directory from which you are running the notebooks and scripts

 ### Connect to Dockerfile
 #### build